freddyox/freddyox.github.io/about.md

   identification (protons, pions, and kaons).
 The picture depicts many cables which are the signal and high voltage connections to photomultiplier tubes (PMTs).
 There are 1,934 PMTs in this particular RICH detector, and the signals are used in the analysis to reconstruct cherenkov cones.
+On the left-side of the detector, there are electronics that handle low-level signal processing in addition to providing the HV necessary for PMT operation.
-The electronics on the left handle low-level signal processing; the detector is made out of copper/aluminum and vacuum sealed.
+  The detector is made out of copper/aluminum and is vacuum sealed.
-  Inside the detector exists a large spherical mirror array, aerogel tiles, and a very expensive/toxic gas (atleast when it was used during the HERMES experiments).
+  Inside the detector exists a large spherical mirror array, aerogel tiles, and a very expensive/toxic gas (at least when it was used during the HERMES experiments).
 The detector is currently being re-purposed for use in the upcoming Super BigBite experiments that will take place in Jefferson Lab's Hall A.</figcaption>
 </figure>